nazmul-piash/nazmul-piash/README.md

 <div align="center">A Developer of Web based application mostly designed with PHP frameworks</div>
   <h3 align="center">Welcome to my profile !!</h3>

-- 🔭 I’m currently working as a Frontend Developer at Fashion Digital GmbH & Co.
+- 🔭 I’m currently working as a Backend Developer at Incypro GmbH & Co.
 KG.
-[React, Next.js, TypeScript, Apollo GraphQL, Storybook, Tailwind CSS]
+[Zend, jQuery, MySql, Tailwind CSS]

-- 🌱 I am learning Advanced Next.js and Micro-Frontend.
+- 🌱 I am learning new tools and growing everyday.
+Laravel is my current area of interest while Zend is my responsibility

 - 📫 How to reach me: **md.nazmulhudapiash@gmail.com**